 In addition to the suggestions below, we have an even bigger list of books like The Silent Patient if you want more for your TBR list.

-If your book club is looking for more thrillers, you can check out our guides for A Flicker in the Dark, Into the Water, The Last Thing He Told Me and The Guest List, or The House in the Pines.
+If your book club is looking for more thrillers, you can check out our guides for A Flicker in the Dark, Into the Water, The Last Thing He Told Me, The Perfect Marriage, The Guest List, or The House in the Pines.
 Or try Verity, if you really want to lean into the whole messed up marriage thing.

 Gone Girl, Gillian Flynn